 If «Customer Name» develops a Generating Resource or engages in conservation activities independently undertaken to serve its loads, then «Customer Name» agrees that it shall forego any request for, and BPA is not obligated to include, billing credits, as defined in section 6(h) of the Northwest Power Act, on «Customer Name»’s bills under this Agreement.
 This section does not apply to any billing credit contracts in effect as of the Effective Date.

-12.2 Agreement to Waive Exchange Costs of Existing Resources

-«Customer Name» agrees it will not seek and shall not receive residential exchange benefits pursuant to section 5(c) of the Northwest Power Act. «Customer Name»’s agreement in this section 12.2 is a material precondition to BPA offering and executing this Agreement.
+12.2 Residential Exchange(01/17/25 Version)

 Include in LOAD FOLLOWING template: